scottjr632/dotenv/README.md

 # DOTENV - C
-A dotenv implementation for C programming language
+A dotenv implementation for the C programming language

 ## Getting started
 ### Load .env file